jsmnbom/ao3-enhancements/README.md

   - How many fandoms the work is in (is it a crossover?), _and/or_
   - Is it written by certain authors?, _and/or_
   - Does it have certain tags?
-- Can **show icons for works you already know about**.
-  - Works that you have given kudos to
-  - Works that you have subscribed to
-  - Works that you have bookmarked
 - Various **style customizations**:
   - Adjust the width of a work, making reading on large displays easier
   - Show stats as columns to make them easier to read at a glance
   - Force allignment of work text

-Furthermore i strive to make the addon at least as accessible as AO3 itself.
+Furthermore I strive to make the addon at least as accessible as AO3 itself.
 Please do report an issue if that is not the case.

 Most of these features are disabled by default.
 After installation go to [ArchiveOfOurOwn.org](https://archiveofourown.org) and click the new menu button _"AO3 Enhancements Options"_ to go to the options screen.